lu-cs-sde/IntraJSCAM2021/README.md

 * For Windows and OS X systems, follow the guidelines on the [Docker desktop download site](https://www.docker.com/products/docker-desktop)

-* On Linux-based systems, install the docker command line tool.
+* On Linux-based systems, install the docker command-line tool.
 This tool may be provided by the docker.io and/or docker-ce packages.
 If your distribution does not provide these packages, follow the steps here:
   * For [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
   * For [Debian](https://docs.docker.com/engine/install/debian/)
   * For [CentOS](https://docs.docker.com/engine/install/centos/)